aspnet/Blazor.Docs/docs/javascript-interop.md

 [!code-csharp[](./common/samples/2.x/BlazorSample/JsInteropClasses/ExampleJsInterop.cs?name=snippet1&highlight=6-8,14-16)]

-The `IJSRuntime` abstraction is asynchronous to allow for out-of-process scenarios.
-If the app runs in-process and you want to invoke a JavaScript function synchronously, downcast to `IJSInProcessRuntime` and call `Invoke<T>` instead.
+The `IJSRuntime` abstraction is asynchronous to allow for server-side scenarios.
+If the app runs client-side and you want to invoke a JavaScript function synchronously, downcast to `IJSInProcessRuntime` and call `Invoke<T>` instead.
 We recommend that most JavaScript interop libraries use the async APIs to ensure the libraries are available in all Blazor scenarios, client-side or server-side.

 The sample app includes a component to demonstrate JS interop.
 The component: